isofit/isofit/README.rst

 If you use ISOFIT in your research or production, we ask that you cite the precursor publication:

-  David R. Thompson, Vijay Natraj, Robert O. Green, Mark C. Helmlinger, Bo-Cai Gao, and Michael L. Eastwood, (2018).
-“Optimal Estimation for Imaging Spectrometer Atmospheric Correction.” *Remote Sensing of Environment*, in press.
+  Thompson, David R., Vijay Natraj, Robert O. Green, Mark C. Helmlinger, Bo-Cai Gao, and Michael L. Eastwood.
+"Optimal estimation for imaging spectrometer atmospheric correction."
+Remote Sensing of Environment 216 (2018): 355-373.

 Installation Instructions